Here Are the Best Times and Places to View Minnesota’s Fall Foliage in 2025

 It’s about the time of year when we begin to wonder, “When do leaves change color in Minnesota?”
-One tool that helps me make decisions about where and when to go to see fall colors in Minnesota is the Fall Foliage Prediction Map from SmokyMountains.com.
+One useful tool that helps me make decisions about where and when to go to see fall colors in Minnesota is the Fall Foliage Prediction Map from SmokyMountains.com.

-Fall in Minnesota is getting started early this year in the northern part of the state, as areas along the North Shore had already reported color changes in the first week of September.
+Fall in Minnesota is getting started early this year in the northern part of the state, as areas along the North Shore already reported color changes during the first week of September.
+For example, Oberg Mountain, between Lutsen and Tofte, which is one of the most popular leaf peeping spots along the North Shore, is already seeing some color changes.
+Look for the Arrowhead and areas near the Boundary Waters to peak by the end of the month.

+So, if you’re seeking fall colors in Minnesota in September, I recommend heading for the North Shore of Lake Superior and the inland highlands of the Superior National Forest.
 Take a hike in Cascade River State Park or from one of the Superior Hiking Trail trailheads northeast of Minnesota Hwy.
 1. Another great way to experience fall colors along the North Shore is a ride on the Summit Express Gondola at Lutsen Mountains resort.

-The St. Croix National Scenic Riverway north of Taylors Falls is always beautiful for autumn colors.
-Other good options for the middle part of the season include Maplewood State Park near Pelican Rapids and Schoolcraft State Park.
+By late September and early October, start looking for fall colors in Minnesota a little farther south.
+The portion of the St. Croix National Scenic Riverway north of Taylors Falls is always beautiful when it wears its autumn colors.
+Other good options for the middle part of the season include Maplewood State Park, near Pelican Rapids, and Schoolcraft State Park.
 Personally, Lake Maria State Park is one of my favorite places to go for mid-autumn tree bathing.
 The park’s Big Woods remnant forest simply blazes when it peaks in early to mid-October!

 Subscribe to our newsletter